ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/_review.md

             - "False"
         correct_answer: 2
         explanation: >
-            Redis by default will disable transparent huge page (THP) for the Redis process if it is enabled in order to avoid latency problems.
+            By default, Redis will disable transparent huge page (THP) for the Redis process in order to avoid latency problems.

     - questions:
         question: >